 - Aleafia Health (ALEF)

 - Zynerba Pharmaceuticals (ZYNE)

 Below are the 20 largest publicly-listed US and Canadian companies with direct revenue exposure to the cannabis industry.
 You can trade or invest in individual cannabis stocks with IG, or you speculate on the wider market by trading IG’s cannabis index.

 The cannabis index market captures the gross total return performance of the 20 stocks listed in this article.
-This allows traders to speculate on the future direction of the wider cannabis market rather than individual stocks, and benefit by the leverage offered by financial derivative products like CFDs.
+This allows traders to speculate on the future direction of the wider cannabis market rather than individual stocks, and benefit by the leverage offered by financial derivative products like spread betting and CFDs.

 GW Pharma (GWP)

 GW Pharmaceuticals develops cannabinoid-based prescription medicines and is only involved in the medicinal market.
 Its key drug, Epidiolex, has been approved by the US Food and Drug Administration (FDA) to treat seizures triggered by Lennox-Gastaut syndrome or Dravet syndrome.
 Since being launched, over 2500 physicians have prescribed Epidiolex to more than 12,000 patients, with net sales in the US breaching $100 million for the first time in the first half (H1) of 2019.
 It plans to launch Epidiolex in France, Germany and the UK before the end of 2019, before expanding further into Spain and Italy in 2020.

 It also commercialised the world’s first plant-derived cannabinoid prescription drug, Sativex, which helps alleviate spasms in multiple sclerosis patients in numerous countries outside the US, with trials underway for a US launch.
 It is evaluating how both drugs could help treat other diseases, including epilepsy, autism, Tuberous Sclerosis Complex and Rett syndrome.